-If the loss of a device causes the pool to become faulted, or the device contains too many data errors in an unreplicated configuration, then the device cannot safely be replaced.
-Without sufficient replicas, no good data with which to heal the damaged device exists.
+If the loss of a device causes the pool to become faulted, or the device contains too many data errors in an non-redundant configuration, then the device cannot safely be replaced.
+Without sufficient redundancy, no good data with which to heal the damaged device exists.
 In this case, the only option is to destroy the pool and re-create the configuration, restoring your data in the process.

-For more information about restoring an entire pool, see "Repairing ZFS Storage Pool-Wide Damage" on page 152.
+For more information about restoring an entire pool, see "Repairing ZFS Storage Pool-Wide Damage" on page 172.

-Replacing a Device
+Replacing a Device in a ZFS Storage Pool